Metformin: Weight change

 Metformin use is typically associated with weight loss.
 It appears to be safe and effective in counteracting the weight gain caused by the antipsychotic medications olanzapine and clozapine.
 Although modest reversal of clozapine-associated weight gain is found with metformin, primary prevention of weight gain is more valuable.

 Use with insulin

-Metformin may reduce the insulin requirement in type1 diabetes, albeit with an increased risk of hypoglycemia.
+Metformin may reduce the insulin requirement in type 1 diabetes, albeit with an increased risk of hypoglycemia.